 All international students and scholars are required to report to the US Internal Revenue Service (IRS) each year — even if they did not work during the prior year.
 You will not necessarily need to pay taxes; but reporting your presence in the US is a legal requirement.

 Although the OGS cannot advise on tax issues, we hope to give you basic information here as a helpful starting point.
-Please note, this information is meant to help you in completing your tax filing obligations as an international student or scholar.
+Please note, this information is not tax advice but rather it is meant to help you in completing your tax filing obligations as an international student or scholar.
 For further tax guidance, we recommend you consult with a professional tax service (free or fee-based).
 Resources on these services are listed below.

 Penalties for not complying with the filing requirement can include but are not limited to: